Shhh: What is a Silent Spreader?

 How many individuals are immune to the virus: Who has already had the disease and how long does this immunity last?

-With the current outbreak of coronavirus (specifically known as SARS-CoV-2) which causes COVID-19, scientists are trying to answer the above questions in order to fight and contain the spread of disease.
-While how the disease spreads is believed to be somewhat understood (although there is still debate regarding how far the virus can travel in the air amongst other theories), the major piece of the COVID-19 puzzle we need is to know how many people actually have the disease.
+With the current outbreak of coronavirus – named SARS-CoV-2 – which causes COVID-19, scientists are trying to answer the above questions in order to fight and contain the spread of disease.
+While how the disease spreads is believed to be somewhat understood (although there is still debate regarding how far the virus can travel in the air amongst other theories), the major piece of the COVID-19 puzzle we need to know how many people actually have the disease.
 If we knew this exact number, we could determine accurate figures for parameters like infection rate, death rate and the number of people who should be immune.

 Asymptomatic carriers, although all infected with the virus, are not all able to spread the disease.
 However, if a person shows no symptoms and is actively transmitting the virus to others, these individuals are described as ’silent spreaders’.
 Of the asymptomatic carriers, those most likely to silently spread the disease are the individuals who go on to develop symptoms.
-This is due to the likelihood that these people will have a higher “viral load” (aka more individual virus particles) in their body as they have enough to make themselves sick, meaning there is more chance of this viral particles escaping from this type of asymptomatic individual.
+This is due to the likelihood that these people will have a higher “viral load” (aka more individual virus particles) in their body as they have enough to cause illness, meaning there is more chance of these viral particles escaping from this type of asymptomatic individual.
 Even though the main method of viral transmission is believed to be through coughing, those who do not show this persistent symptoms are believed to be able to spread the disease through touching their mouth followed by other surfaces, the small coughs & sneezes a healthy person has on a daily basis, talking loudly or increased respiration through exercise.
 All of these methods produce respiratory droplets, which can contain the virus, and so could cause spread.
-For people who never develop symptoms, these individuals will most likely have a reduced viral load as the virus will have not had the chance to replicate and cause illness, meaning they will not have produced enough particles to escape through respiratory droplets.
+For people who never develop symptoms, these individuals will most likely have a reduced viral load as the virus will have not had the chance to replicate and cause illness, meaning they will have a proposed lower chance of producing enough particles to escape through respiratory droplets – although this still remains unclear.

 Together, the data coming out of these early COVID-19 patient studies suggests silent spread is playing a huge role in the transmission of this virus.
 When a disease utilises healthy-appearing individuals to spread, the best interventions are to make everyone isolate at home and test the majority of the population to pinpoint those asymptomatic carriers.
 Although the latter is tougher to manage, staying inside a single dwelling is something which many of us can do.
 Even if our lives are put on hold for a little while and we miss our loved ones, staying in is one of the most important collective acts we can do with this silent spreading disease.